 Our program also allows for both child-directed and adult-directed activities.
 Your child will have daily opportunities to explore and learn on his own in addition to being guided by caring and attentive teachers.

-We use do open-ended art in a developmentally appropriate manner for children to express themselves.
+We use open-ended art in an developmentally appropriate manner for children to express themselves.
 That’s the “art” part.
-Crafts are items that are supposed to look a certain way, like a plant that has its roots in the soil, because that’s how it grows, and the sun is above the leaves because that’s how the plant gets its food.
+Crafts are items that are supposed to look a certain way, like a plant that has its roots in the soil, because that’s how it grows.
+The sun is above the leaves because that’s how the plant gets its food.
 In preschool subjects overlap!
 So a craft may have a teaching purpose.

-We use movement, art, stories, holidays, and history to listen to and appeciate classical music.
+We use movement, art, stories, holidays, and history to listen to and appreciate classical music.

 We use centers, art, outdoor and indoor play, adult and child directed experiences, as well as books and the children’s own lives and adventures at own to teach science.
 For the preschooler, something is real and can be learned about when you can touch it and play with it and share it with your family and friends.

 We help guide your child through the stages of social and emotional development.
-Children this age are navigating cooperative play, sharing, turn taking, impulse control, expressing emotions, asking for what they want from friends and adults (rather than taking what they want), learning conflict resolution, manging attention span, and so much more!
-Your child’s emotional development is just as importment as his or her cognitive development.
-A child who has trouble managing emotions and is overwhemled by them during circle time isn’t able to learn the academic skills that are being taught.
+Children this age are navigating cooperative play, sharing, turn taking, impulse control, expressing emotions, asking for what they want from friends and adults (rather than taking what they want), learning conflict resolution, managing attention span, and so much more!
+Your child’s emotional development is just as important as his or her cognitive development.
+A child who has trouble managing emotions and is overwhelmed by them during circle time isn’t able to learn the academic skills that are being taught.

 Give your kids a head start by helping them with their feelings:Read How to Help Preschoolers With Big Feelings

-We offer half day, full day, and daycare programs for preschool age children (3 through 5).
+We offer half day, full day, and daycare programs for preschool age children.
+We know parents work so we are open from 6:30 AM until 6:30 PM.
 Schedule a visit today to see for yourself how the program at Family First can benefit your child.